5. First aid equipment

 3.3 Nothing in this policy should affect the ability of any person to contact the emergency services in the event of a medical emergency.
 For the avoidance of doubt, staff should dial 999 for the emergency services in the event of a medical emergency before implementing the terms of this Policy whilst making clear arrangements for liaison with ambulance services on the College site.

-4.1 The Director of Ashbourne College Limited, as the employer, has overall responsibility for ensuring that the College has adequate and appropriate First Aid equipment, facilities and First-Aid personnel and for ensuring that the correct First Aid procedures are followed.
+4.1 The Principal, as the employer, has overall responsibility for ensuring that the College has adequate and appropriate First Aid equipment, facilities and First-Aid personnel and for ensuring that the correct First Aid procedures are followed.

-4.2 The Principal delegates to the First Aid Officer (FAO) the day-to-day responsibility for ensuring that there are adequate and appropriate First Aid equipment, facilities and appropriately qualified First Aid personnel available to the College.
-The First Aid officer will carry out an annual First Aid risk assessment and review the College’s First Aid needs to ensure that the College’s First Aid provision is adequate.
+4.2 The Principal delegates to the First Aid Officer (FAO) the day-to-day responsibility for ensuring there are adequate and appropriate First Aid equipment, facilities and appropriately qualified First Aid personnel available to the College.
+The FAO will carry out an annual First Aid risk assessment and review the College’s First Aid needs to ensure the College’s First Aid provision is adequate.

-4.3 The First Aid Officer is responsible for the following:
+4.3 The FAO is responsible for the following:

 Newly registered students

-Declaration of pre-existing medical conditions – All newly registered students must complete a form disclosing any medical conditions such as: diabetes, epilepsy or asthma.
+Declaration of pre-existing medical conditions: All newly registered students must complete a form disclosing any medical conditions such as: diabetes, epilepsy or asthma.
+The Head of Administration is responsible for collating this information.
 Together with the Designated Safeguarding Lead the First Aid Officer must determine whether the College can properly and safely accommodate the student, allowing for any ‘reasonable adjustments’.

-Registration with doctors – The FAO must ensure that all students register with a GP.
+Registration with doctors: The Head of Administration must ensure that all students register with a GP.

 4.4 The First Aid Officer delegates to the Head of Administration responsibility for collating medical consent forms and important medical information for each student and ensuring the forms and information are accessible to staff as necessary.

 4.5 First Aiders: The Principal is responsible for ensuring that the College has the minimum number of First Aid personnel (First Aiders and/or Appointed Persons).
 The main duties of First Aiders are to give immediate first aid to students, staff or visitors when needed and to ensure that an ambulance or other professional medical help is called when necessary.
-First Aiders are to ensure that their First Aid certificates are kept up to date through liaison with the Principal.
-The First Aiders will undergo update training at least every three years.
+It is the responsibility of the Compliance Officer to ensure all training and certification is up to date.

 5. First aid equipment

-5.1 First aid boxes are marked with a white cross on a green background and are stocked in accordance with the suggested guidelines in paragraph 36 of the First Aid Guidance.
-For more information please see http://www.hse.gov.uk/firstaid/legislation.htm.
+5.1 First aid boxes are marked with a white cross on a green background and are stocked in accordance with the suggested First Aid guidance from the Government Health and Safety Executive (HSE).

-5.2 First aid boxes are located on every floor at Ashbourne and at these positions around the college site and are as near to hand washing facilities as is practicable:
+5.2 First aid boxes are located on every floor at the College and, whenever possible, are near to hand washing facilities:

 All requirements for the first aid kits are supplied by the First Aid Officer and are regularly stocked at request of individual departments.